Table of Contents

 How is a Six Measured in Cricket?

 Those six cameras then combined to form a 3D image of the ball’s trajectory.
-That image will then help to gauge the final distance.
+That image will then help to gauge the final distance and where the ball would land.

 Speed is naturally important too.
 The speed is calculated from the moment the ball leaves the bat.
 The time it takes to travel 22 yards (the length of a cricket pitch) is also recorded and this is projected forward.